-The RCMP Domestic Violence Unit is trained to skillfully respond to threats or assaults against women in intimate partner relationships.
+The RCMP Vulnerable Persons Unit is trained to skillfully respond to threats or assaults against women in intimate partner relationships.
 Sometimes escalating behaviours from our partner puts us at risk of serious harm.
 A coordinated social response to gender-based violence in the Cowichan Valley is designed to ensure women and children are supported and kept safe, and offenders held accountable while providing support for them as well.

 Support Services Society

 Sexual Assault Advocacy Centre